 But today, people tend to get caught up in the small details: clean eating vs. IIFYM.
 Low-fat vs. no fat.
 Gluten-free or non-GMO.
 The list goes on.

-Each of these have their own important distinctions, but for the majority of us, we just need a simple solution to getting amazing results.
+Each of these has its own important distinctions, but for the majority of us, we just need a simple solution to getting amazing results.

 As someone who appreciates the traditional, bro-style methods of physique sculpting, I want us to journey back to the old school.
 While it may not be the hot topic of the industry anymore, carb cycling is still an incredibly effective practice, one that deserves another look.